xcode96/IT-Security-Policy/README.md

 5.  **Commit and Push**:
     - Save the `constants.ts` file.
     - Commit and push this change to your frontend GitHub repository.
-Vercel will automatically re-deploy your site with the updated questions.
+Vercel will automatically re-deploy your site with the updated questions..